Ingestion Data Types

 String Categorical Sparse Hierarchical

 A single-choice value (string) from a controlled vocabulary of possible options that are organized in a hierarchy (originally encoded as string) or a write-in value (or NULL).
 Most values are expected to be from the controlled vocabulary.
-An example is Previous Diagnostic Codes ICD-10 where the code "D03" has meaning "Melanoma in situ", and the code "D03.0" has meaning "D03.0 Melanoma in situ of lip", and "D03.0" is hierarchically situated under "D03", or any other free-form string that is not part of ICD10 like "Other trauma".
+An example is Previous Diagnostic Codes ICD-10 where the code "D03" has meaning "Melanoma in situ", and the code "D03.0" has meaning "D03.0 Melanoma in situ of lip".
+The code "D03.0" is hierarchically situated under "D03", or any other free-form string that is not part of ICD10 like "Other trauma".

 Ingestion files are configured as follows: